This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 Today the yellow and orange/red castle with over 200 rooms, stands majestically within a manicured garden on a rectangular artificial island.
-We visited late November so I can only imagine how beautiful the grounds are during summer when everything is lushly green.
+We visited in late November so I can only imagine how beautiful the grounds are during summer when everything is lushly green.
 If you don’t get enough of the castle experience during the day, you can stay the night in one of the little yellow houses in the garden.

 The year we decided to visit was, of course, the year Moritzburg chose to take a break from the Cinderella exhibition.
 Haha so typical my luck.

 The over 30 different species of animals include owls, lynx, wolves, deer, elk and many more.
 You can purchase grains for feeding the animals from the ticket booth which would be a fun experience for children and grown-ups alike.
 A raised wooden pavilion allows visitors to view the wolf enclosures from above.

-Unfortunately, this was before I got interested in photography, so all these photos are shot with my old phone.
-But I wanted to share this trip with you anyways, as it is one of my favorite travel memories to date.
+Unfortunately, this was before I got interested in photography, so all these photos were shot with my old phone.
+But I wanted to share this trip with you anyway, as it is one of my favorite travel memories to date.
 You don’t always have to travel far, go far or somewhere exotic to have an awesome time!

 Here I am slightly excited after looking in the same window Cinderella did in the movie during the ball.
 Unfortunately, these days there is a gift shop inside and no prince dancing in tights.